chaiNNer-org/chaiNNer/README.md

 **What platforms are supported?**

 - Windows, Linux, and MacOS are all supported by chaiNNer.
-However, MacOS currently lacks GPU support for pytorch, so I highly recommend using another OS if you need that functionality.
+However, MacOS currently lacks GPU support for PyTorch, meaning you will need to use NCNN in order to get GPU upscaling functionality.
+MacOS versions under 10.15 are also currently not supported as mentioned earlier in this readme.
 M1 MacBooks also are not very well tested, but should work now.